andrea260198/vector_with_cpp20_modules/README.md

 # Build

-The project can be build using MSBuild or using xmake.
+The project can be built using MSBuild or using xmake.